Please inform yourself about the admission requirements first.

 Unfortunately, we cannot verify your academic performance and language proficiency directly.

-Since uni-assist checks the eligibility requirements for a Harz University programme on behalf of our university we kindly ask you to apply via uni-assist.
+Uni-assist checks the eligibility requirements for a Harz University programme on behalf of our university.

 Before applying to uni-assist, you may want to check on their website if you meet the basic admission criteria.